akka/akka/akka-docs/rst/scala/actors.rst

 This variant of the :meth:`become` method is useful for many different things, such as to implement a Finite State Machine (FSM, for an example see `Dining Hakkers`_).
-It will replace the current behavior (i.e. the top of the behavior stack), which means that :meth:`unbecome` is not called, instead always the next behavior is explicitly installed.
+It will replace the current behavior (i.e. the top of the behavior stack), which means that you do not use :meth:`unbecome`, instead always the next behavior is explicitly installed.

 .. _Dining Hakkers: @github@/akka-samples/akka-sample-fsm/src/main/scala/DiningHakkersOnBecome.scala